The Aetherlight: A Finders Adventure

 WHAT YOU NEED: eKidz Prayer Journal (or eKidz Prayer Journal page), pen

 WHAT YOU SAY:

-“Today we learned we can show courage when we try something for the first time.
+“Today we learned we can show courage by being truthful.
 When you choose to show courage even when it’s difficult, you can see God do great things through you!

-I want you to think of one new thing you know you should try, but have been afraid to try.
-It could be anything from trying a new food to learning a new skill.
-I’m going to write your name and what you share in our eKidz Prayer Journal so I can pray for you to find the courage to try that new thing this week.”
+Today I want you to think about someone you need to choose to be more truthful with.
+Maybe you have lied to them before when the truth seemed hard to tell, or maybe you’ve been avoiding telling them something they might actually need to know.
+I’m going to write your name and what you share in our eKidz Prayer Journal so I can pray for you to find the courage to take the first step toward being more truthful this week.”

 WHAT YOU DO:

 Write down what kids share in your eKidz Prayer Journal.
 Take your eKidz Prayer Journal home with you and pray for your kids throughout the week.

 “God, thank you for giving us the strength we need to show courage in difficult situations.
 Help us choose to be completely truthful with our friends, families, and the other people in our lives, even when the truth isn’t easy to tell.
 Remind us to “speak the truth in love,” just like you instruct us in the Bible.
 We love You.
 In Jesus’ name, amen.”

 WHAT YOU NEED: Bibles, automaton cards (4 sets of 6 cards), dice (2), dice key card (1)